 Like all blocks, punching block is the most effective when coupled with an evasion, usually a 7-3.
-Simultaneously use your opposite-side hand to throw a hook punch into any kyūsho on the opponent’s limb.
+Simultaneously use your opposite-side hand to throw a hook punch to the opponent’s arm.
+Ideally, this will hit the groove between the biceps and the triceps, as that will cause a painful nerve strike.

 [Video of a punching block fast and slow, from the front and side]